- Sometimes, function keys are not working on Windows 10 because of keyboard limitations.

 - Choose whether you want to keep or discard your files and start the restoring procedure.

-- Once your system is refreshed, you should have an easy time to locate Microsoft Store.
+- Once your system is refreshed, you should have an easy time locating Microsoft Store.